Share this publication

-How to choose a Mad Band for Trinidad and Tobago Carnival?
+How to choose a Mas Band for Trinidad and Tobago Carnival?
 Well that’s a difficult decision because you have so many good options.
-Maybe you will select your band based on their costumes with some groups wearing very sexy costumes, and other being more conservative.
+Maybe you will select your band based on their costumes with some groups wearing very sexy costumes, and others being more conservative.

 Some Mas Bands are all inclusive and you will not just get your costumes but also food and drinks, bathrooms, security, medical services, and whatever else you may need to make your carnival experience easier.
 A lot of the more popular bands sell out early, so reserve as soon as you can.